A Rich & Notorious History

 The 7 Mile House has stood as witness to some of San Francisco’s more colorful, albeit sometimes notorious, moments in history.
 In the late 1890s, an illegal poolroom operated from behind the pub—probably the first recorded incident of the many illegal gambling activities that happened in 7 Mile.
 These continued from the early 1910s to the early 2000s, with cards, claw machines, and sports betting as the gamblers' choice of play, depending on the era.

-During the Prohibition in the early 1920s, when the neighborhood now called Brisbane, was known for moonshining and bootlegging, the 7 Mile House became one of the few locations licensed to sell whiskey.
-Then more than 50 years later, 7 Mile House became well known for its rough atmosphere with truckers and bikers frequenting the establishment.
-In the 80s the bar later became popular for its large, tasty burgers served up by an elderly lady named Doris.
+During Prohibition, when the neighborhood now called Brisbane was known for moonshining and bootlegging, 7 Mile House's proprietor was arrested for possession of a whiskey still and transporting alcohol in a Federal raid.
+As the railyard activities around the area declined, 7 Mile House became more and more isolated, and was known for its rough atmosphere with truckers frequenting the establishment.
+By the 1980s, the bar was known as the "Rykoff bar" and a teamster hangout due to its patronage of mostly S.E.
+Rykoff employees.
+It also became popular for its large, tasty burgers served up by an elderly lady named Doris.

 Later, 7 Mile House made news with a raid by the FBI—it was believed that its old owner was top bagman in Northern California for Ron "The Cigar" Sacco, the most successful bookmaker in history.

 It took years to shed this less-than-savory reputation.
 Today, 7 Mile House is the most popular dining and entertainment venue in Brisbane, boasting great food, drinks, sports via satellite and live entertainment every single night.

 And no matter what decade or what curious activities occurred within its walls, all its guests—old and new—agree that 7 Mile House was and will always be a safe place; a place where everyone feels at home.